yaapu/FrskyTelemetryScript/README.md

 Requires OpenTX 2.2 and a recent release of arducoper, arduplane or rover.

-Tested on a pixracer with copter 3.5.3 and on a pixhawk clone with copter 3.5.4
+Tested on a pixracer with copter 3.5.3 and on a pixhawk clone with copter 3.5.4 and 3.5.5

 ## Screenshots